 The data has been derived from OpenStreetMap ways tagged with natural=coastline.
 Ways are assembled into polygons and then split.
 Some errors in the OSM data are repaired in the process.
 Learn more about the coastline processing...

 This dataset only contains bodies of water bordered by ways tagged natural=coastline, it does not contain lakes, reservoirs, etc. tagged with natural=water etc.

 Where polygons have been split they overlap slightly to help avoiding rendering artefacts at the seams.

 This data contains all the detail available in OSM.
-For small scale maps (small zoom levels) it might be too detailed and therefore slow to use.
-In this case consider using Natural Earth Data instead.
+For small scale maps (small zoom levels) it might be too detailed and therefore slow to use and not well readable.
+For this purpose we also offer generalized coastline data.

 Data is copyright OpenStreetMap contributors and available under the ODbL.
 More...